fritchie/fio_benchmark_exporter/README.md

 # Fio Benchmark Exporter

 Prometheus exporter for [fio](https://github.com/axboe/fio) benchmarks.
+Fio (Flexible I/O Tester) is a tool for storage performance benchmarking.

 By default a chosen benchmark job will run periodically with the results being exported in Prometheus format.